Snailware/TheDudeMedium/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the MIT License.
-See `LICENSE.txt` for more information.
+Distributed under the GNU-3.0 License.
+See [LICENSE](https://github.com/Snailware/TheDudeMedium/blob/master/LICENSE) for more information.

 <p align="right">(<a href="#top">back to top</a>)</p>